biolink/biolink-model/Migration_3.0_Guide.md

 In general, we represent statements of knowledge using the "onion" model, where the core triple (the subject, predicate and object) is qualified in one layer and provenance is added in another.

+Note: association object has a "qualifiers" slot that is not currently modeled to contain all qualifiers on an edge. instead this is a left-over property that will be deprecated when more of the qualifer methodology is instantiated in the model.

 ![](images/onion.png)

 An example of this is below, modeling the knowledge statement: